Asymmetric Number Partitioning with Splitting and Interval Targets: Strong hardness proofs

-First, assume that (${\cal X}, n)$ has a $d$-possible partition.
-Then there are $n$ machines with a completion time at most $S+d M$, where $S$ is the total length of jobs in ${\cal X}$ divided by $n$.
-Take the $d$ added jobs of size $n M$ and add them to the machines, possibly splitting some jobs between machines, such that the completion time of each machine becomes exactly $S + d M$.
-This is possible because the total length of the jobs in $({\cal X}', n')$ is $nS + dnM=n(S+dM)$.
-The result is a perfect partition of $({\cal X}',n')$ with at most $d=s$ split jobs.
+First, assume that ($n, {\cal X})$ has a $u$-possible partition.
+Then there are $n$ bins with sum at most $S+u M$, where $S$ is the sum of the items in ${\cal X}$ divided by $n$.
+Take the $u$ added items of size $n M$ and add them to the bins, possibly splitting some items between bins, such that the sum of each bin becomes exactly $S + u M$.
+This is possible because the sum of the items in $(n', {\cal X}')$ is $nS + unM=n(S+uM)$.
+The result is a perfect partition of $(n', {\cal X}')$ with at most $u=s$ split items.

-Second, assume that $({\cal X}', n')$ has a perfect partition with at most $s$ split jobs.
-Then there are $n'$ machines with completion time exactly $S+d M$.
-By \Cref{largestObjects} we can assume that the split jobs are the largest ones, which are the $d$ added jobs of size $nM$.
-Remove these jobs to get a partition of (${\cal X}, n)$.
-The completion time in each machine is now at most $S+dM$, so the partition is $d$-possible.
+Second, assume that $(n', {\cal X}')$ has a perfect partition with at most $s$ split items.
+Then there are $n'$ bins with a sum of exactly $S+u M$.
+By \Cref{largestObjects} we can assume that the split items are the largest ones, which are the $u$ added items of size $nM$.
+Remove these items to get a partition of ($n, {\cal X})$.
+The bin sum in each bin is now at most $S+uM$, so the partition is $u$-possible.

 This construction is done in polynomial time, which completes the proof. \end{proof}

 Combining \Cref{thm:n-input-hard} and \Cref{thm:splitreducinter} gives: